scoutreilly/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- the closure is newRoll.
+It is a local variable to the function being returned so you can use the contents elsewhere.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- The only thing that can change is the number of the roll. the function personalDice is being used to return that number, that stays the same.
 c.
 What is the lexical scope of `newRoll`?
+- it can only be referred to inside of the function being returned inside personalDice.
+However the output value can be used when the function is called and that number is returned.

 ### Task 3 - Stretch Goals